dummifiedme/TheNotebook/NotesVault/0 Inbox/Learnings/Diplomacy - Wikipedia.md

 - Generally by professionals aka DIPLOMATS and on TOPICAL (specific) matters.]

 ### Relation between the foreign policy and diplomacy. #QnA

-Diplomacy is the main instrument of [foreign policy], which represents the broader goals and strategies that guide a state's interactions with the rest of the world.
-International [treaties], agreements, alliances, and other manifestations of foreign policy are usually the result of diplomatic negotiations and processes.
-Diplomats may also help shape a state's foreign policy by advising government officials.
+- Foreign policy refers to a broader set  if goals and strategies of a state vis-a-vis the rest of the world.
+- Diplomacy is a result of various manifestations (agreements, treaties, alliances etc) of a foreign policy.

+### Origins of Diplomacy
+- 17th century Europe

 Modern diplomatic methods, practices, and principles originate largely from European customs since the 17th century.
 Beginning in the early 20th century, diplomacy became increasingly professionalized; the 1961 [Vienna Convention on Diplomatic Relations], ratified by most of the world's sovereign states, provides a framework for diplomatic procedures, methods, and conduct.
 Most diplomacy is now carried out by accredited career diplomats through a dedicated political institution (such as a [ministry or department of foreign affairs]), usually with the support of staff and diplomatic infrastructure, such as [consulates] and [embassies].
 Diplomacy is also conducted [through other offices], such as [envoys] and [ambassadors].
 The term diplomat is thus sometimes applied broadly to diplomatic and consular personnel and foreign ministry officials more generally.[\[3\]](https://en.wikipedia.org/wiki/Diplomacy#cite_note-3)